akka/akka/akka-docs/src/main/paradox/actors.md

 akka.coordinated-shutdown.exit-jvm = on
 ```

+The coordinated shutdown process can also be started by calling `ActorSystem.terminate()`.

 When using @ref:[Akka Cluster](cluster-usage.md) the `CoordinatedShutdown` will automatically run
 when the cluster node sees itself as `Exiting`, i.e. leaving from another node will trigger
 the shutdown process on the leaving node.
 Tasks for graceful leaving of cluster including graceful